- Search The Registry

 Nick Stewart, 1945

 *On this date in 1910, Nick Stewart was born.
-He was a Black actor.
+He was a Black actor and theater owner.

 He started the theater with money he earned playing the janitor Lightnin’ on Amos ‘n’ Andy in the early 1950s.
 "His life was that theater."
-Actors such as John Amos, Nichelle Nichols and Isabel Sanford gained early experience in the mid-city theater, which performed shows from the The Odd Couple to No Exit to Carousel.
-It gave Blacks a chance to play non-stereotypical roles and show them as actors.
-Sometimes they were all Black casts, other times they were integrated casts.
+Actors such as John Amos, Nichelle Nichols, and Isabel Sanford gained early experience in the mid-city theater, which performed shows from The Odd Couple to No Exit to Carousel.
+It allowed Blacks to play non-stereotypical roles and show them as actors.
+Sometimes they were all Black casts; other times, they were integrated casts.
 The Black stereotypes of Amos ‘n’ Andy have long since come under criticism.
-Of her father’s role, Valerie Stewart said he was a pioneer who came up from the streets of New York and it was "a part that was a steppingstone that enabled so many thousands of people to get opportunities."
+Of her father’s role, Valerie Stewart said he was a pioneer who came up from the streets of New York, and it was "a part that was a stepping stone that enabled so many thousands of people to get opportunities."